codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Analysing-the-schema-5890.md

-In order to illustrate the SQL `UPDATE` functionality, we created an `uberr` schema that represents the storage of some of the data from an app that enables users to hire private drivers.
+In order to illustrate the SQL `UPDATE` functionality, we created an __*Easy Private Driver App*__ schema, `EPDriver` for short, that represents the storage of some of the data from an app that enables users to hire private drivers.

-Click on the `mysql>` prompt in the left pane and verify that the `uberr` database exists by executing the `SHOW DATABASES;` statement.
+Click on the `mysql>` prompt in the left pane and verify that the `EPDriver` database exists by executing the `SHOW DATABASES;` statement.

 You should see this: